What is Chrome Flour and How is it Used in Daily Life?

 What is Chrome Flour?

-Chrome flour (also known as iron chromite, chromite powder, chrome flour 325, and chromite flour) is an inorganic compound that is used as a pigment.
+Also known as iron chromite, chromite powder, chrome flour 325, and chromite flour, it is an inorganic compound that is used as a pigment.

 What is the Chemical Composition?